mbucchia/OpenXR-Toolkit/FAQ.md

 This software only works with OpenXR applications, not OpenVR applications.

+Some OpenVR applications are supported through the use of [OpenComposite](opencomposite).

-Even with OpenXR applications, we cannot guarantee it will work, as I've only implemented the bare minimum for MSFS.
+Even with OpenXR applications, we cannot guarantee it will work.

 ## Q: Do I need to uninstall the OpenXR Toolkit if a game is not compatible?